 - How do we ship a product on time when dealing with a mix of funding models and motivations especially when we rely on volunteers? - How do we know when it is time to end some software and move on?
-For example, should we stop sustaining Python and switch to Julia and Javascript? - How can productized software balance its future versus its past, or the emerging needs of the customers versus the existing needs of the development community? - How can we help avoid burnout and retain the joy in the communities? - How can we reduce systemic bias, which goes back to Dryden's blog post especially on how ethics of unpaid labor disproportionately affect underrepresented communities?
+For example, should we stop sustaining Python and switch to Julia and Javascript? - How can productized software balance its future versus its past, or the emerging needs of the customers versus the existing needs of the development community? - How can we help avoid burnout and retain the joy in the communities?

+• How can we reduce systemic bias, which goes back to Dryden's blog post especially on how ethics of unpaid labor disproportionately affect underrepresented communities?

-4. Lightning Talks
+(4) Lightning Talks

-The lightning talks were intended to give an opportunity for attendees to quickly highlight an important issue or a potential solution.
+After the keynote, WSSSPE3 continued with lightning talks.
+These short talks were intended to give an opportunity for attendees to quickly highlight an important issue or a potential solution.

-- (1) Benjamin Tovar and Douglas Thain: Freedom vs. Stability: Facilitating Research Training While Supporting Scientific Research Benjamin Tovar presented a case study of "The Cooperative Computing Lab" at the University of Notre Dame, which is a small group of individuals whose main tasks are collaborating with people that have large-scale computing problems, operating various parallel computer systems, conducting computer science research, and developing open source software.
+- (1) Benjamin Tovar and Douglas Thain: Freedom vs. Stability: Facilitating Research Training While Supporting Scientific Research.
+Benjamin Tovar presented a case study of the Cooperative Computing Lab (CCL)10 at the University of Notre Dame, which is a small group of individuals whose main tasks are collaborating with people that have large-scale computing problems, operating various parallel computer systems, conducting computer science research, and developing open source software.
 One of the main challenges they face is finding a balance between flexibility/training and stability/quality.
-Their current solution for ensuring the latter was to add a software engineer (the presenter) to the existing team of faculty and students, who now also serves as a "spring" between flexibility and stability. - (2) Birgit Penzenstadler, Colin Venters, Christoph Becker, Stefanie Betz, Ruzanna Chitchyan, Letícia Duboc, Steve Easterbrook, Guillermo Rodriguez-Navas, and Norbert Seyff: Manifesting the Ghost of the Future: Sustainability The concept of sustainability has become a topic of interest in the field of computing, which is evidenced by the increase in the number of events that focus on the topic.
-Nevertheless, it is not well
+Their current solution for ensuring the latter was to add a software engineer (the presenter) to the existing team of faculty and students, who now also serves as a "spring" between flexibility and stability. - Birgit Penzenstadler, Colin Venters, Christoph (2)Becker, Stefanie Betz, Ruzanna Chitchyan, Letícia Duboc, Steve Easterbrook, Guillermo Rodriguez-Navas, and Norbert Seyff: Manifesting the Ghost of the Future: Sustainability.
+The concept of sustainability has become a topic of interest in the field of computing, which is evidenced by the increase in the number of events that focus on the topic.
+Nevertheless, it is not well understood yet.
+Birgit Penzenstadler argued that we often define sustainability too narrowly.
+Instead, sustainability at its heart is a systemic concept and must be viewed from a range of different dimensions including environmental, economic, individual, social, and technical.
+She introduced the Karlskrona Manifesto on Software Design [6], which distills knowledge from a broad range of related work on the topic of sustainability into a set of (mis-) perceptions and principles.
+The manifesto does not proclaim that there is an easy, one-size-fits-all solution around the corner, but rather points out that sustainability is a "wicked problem" and is often misunderstood.
+Due to these misperceptions, even though sustainability's importance is increasingly recognized, many software systems are unsustainable.
+Even more alarming is that most software systems' broader impacts on sustainability are unknown.
+To change this, the Karlskrona Manifesto proposes nine principles and commitments.
+These commitments are not dogmatic laws, but rather commitments to rethink, to move beyond the silo mentality, and to analyze in more depth.
+As such, they do not restrict, but rather open up a space for discussion.